Friends of the Atlas

 The Atlas was built in 1887 originally as an office and retail building.
 Its construction coincided with other now historic Cheyenne landmarks such as the Wyoming State Capitol, the Union Pacific Depot and St Mark’s Episcopal Church.
 From 1887 to 1908, the upper floors of the 1887 structure were used for office space by professional men while the bottom floor was a tea and confectionary shop.

-The 1908 addition included the conversion of the first-floor spaces into a penny arcade, a soda parlor and confectionary shop.
+The theatre was added to the back of the building in 1908.
+The addition included the conversion of the first-floor spaces into a penny arcade, a soda parlor and confectionary shop.
 The original Atlas Theatre operated from 1908 to 1929.
 It reopened as the Strand, also a theatre, but the upper floor offices in the 1887 structure were modified into sleeping rooms for the Strand Hotel.
 Later years saw various uses for the building until becoming mostly vacant in 1963.

-In the 1970’s the Cheyenne Little Theatre Players used the Atlas for their Old-Fashioned Melodrama.
+In the 1970s the Cheyenne Little Theatre Players used the Atlas for their Old-Fashioned Melodrama.
 They purchased the building in 1971 with two objectives: provide performances in the theatre and preserve the historic building.
-The 2020 production was their 64th year of Melodrama performances.
+The Atlas Theatre now houses community theatre performances year-round, along with special events and weddings.

 Friends of the Atlas

-In 2017, an ad-hoc committee, the Friends of the Atlas, reporting to the Cheyenne Little Theatre Board of Directors formed to focus on restoring, preserving and sustaining a state-of-the-art performance venue at the Historic Atlas Theatre in Downtown Cheyenne.
+The Friends of the Atlas was formed in 2017 as an ad-hoc committee reporting to the Cheyenne Little Theatre board of directors.
+FOTA is focused on restoring, preserving, and sustaining a state-of-the-art performance venue at the Historic Atlas Theatre in Downtown Cheyenne.

 By fundraising, procuring grants, managing contracts and joining the League of Historic American Theatres, significant progress to save the Atlas has been made.
 FOTA views the tasks to preserve the Atlas as a perpetual production.
 Like all CLTP productions, FOTA has Acts.